22 Thoughtful Gifts to Give a Friend in the Hospital

 Rachel Perez said she likes getting a new nightgown she can wear in the hospital, clean socks or clothes that are clean and comfy.

-7. Activity Books
+7. Activity Books to Keep Them Busy

 Watching re-runs of old shows on the TV in your hospital room can get old quickly.
 Bringing your friend some fun activity books can help them keep their hands and mind occupied during their stay.
+Many also find activities such as coloring or solving puzzles to be incredibly therapeutic, which may be especially important during a stressful time in the hospital.

 Sara Miles said, “A little coloring book and small set of pencil crayons.
 But don’t forget to bring along a pencil sharpener if you do.”